The Ankeny Brief

 The lifestyle

-What it's actually like to live here
+What is it actually like to live in Ankeny?

 Day to day, Ankeny punches above its size.
 You're ten minutes from a 26,000-acre lake and on one of the best paved-trail networks in the country (the High Trestle Trail bridge is a genuine bucket-list ride).
 Uptown and The District at Prairie Trail give you walkable breweries, restaurants, and a summer events calendar - Beats & Eats, the Saturday farmers market, SummerFest.
 Start here: